skillitzimberg/TemplateJS/ABOUTTEMPLATE.md

-# JavaScript with Node JS Template
+# A JavaScript Project Template

 #### By Scott Bergler